Ruth and the Nearer Kinsman

 The acquiring of the land seemed a reasonable business opportunity for the nearer of kinsman but there were conditions.
-Boaz added, “On the day you buy the land from Naomi, you also acquire Ruth the Moabite, the dead man’s widow, in order to maintain the name of the dead with his property” (Ruth 4:5).
+Boaz added, “On the day you buy the land from Naomi, you also acquire Ruth the Moabite, the dead man’s widow, in order to maintain the name of the dead with his property” (Ru.
+4:5).
 Realizing the obligations, the kinsman said, “I cannot redeem it because I might endanger my own estate.
 You redeem it yourself.
-I cannot do it” (v.
-6).
+I cannot do it” (verse 6).

-On his part Boaz may have had two reasons for desiring to buy the parcel of land and to marry Ruth.
+On his part, Boaz may have had two reasons for desiring to buy the parcel of land and to marry Ruth.
 He may have been a widower with one or more grown sons.
 Boaz respected and loved Ruth.
 He did not mind the fact that the child he might have by her would be counted the child of her deceased husband, and that the property that he purchased from Naomi would go to her children and not to the children he may have had by a previous wife.
 It is obvious that Boaz was not prejudiced against the Moabite Ruth.
-His own mother may have been Rahab of Jericho (Ruth 1:1).
+His own mother may have been Rahab of Jericho (Ru.
+1:1).

-Then the judges gave their verdict saying: “We are witnesses.
+Then, the judges gave their verdict saying: “We are witnesses.
 May the Lord make the woman who is coming into your home like Rachel and Leah, who together built up the family of Israel.
 May you have standing in Ephrathah and be famous in Bethlehem.
-Through the offspring the Lord gives you by this young woman, may your family be like that of Perez, whom Tamar bore to Judah” (v.
-11–12).
-So, Boaz married Ruth (Ruth 4:13) and they had a son which they called Obed, who was the grandfather of King David and an ancestor of the Messiah (Matthew 1:5–6).
+Through the offspring the Lord gives you by this young woman, may your family be like that of Perez, whom Tamar bore to Judah” (verses 11–12).
+So, Boaz married Ruth (Ru.
+4:13) and they had a son which they called Obed, who was the grandfather of King David and an ancestor of the Messiah (Matthew 1:5–6).

 In His service,